-You’re the proud new owner of a tabletop autoclave or dry heat sterilizer, great!
-But now you have an expensive piece of equipment and not really sure how to properly use it?
-Not so great.
-The Centers for Disease Control and Prevention (CDC) has detailed guidelines they recommend for the proper operation of sterilizers, such as steam pressure autoclaves and dry heat sterilizers, during the sterilization process.
+You’re the proud new owner of a tabletop autoclave or dry heat sterilizer!
+But now you have an expensive piece of equipment that must have regular maintenance.
+Don't lose your investment.
+The Centers for Disease Control and Prevention (CDC) has provided detailed guidelines for the proper operation of sterilizers, such as steam pressure autoclaves and dry heat sterilizers, during the sterilization process.

-Doctors offices, large hospitals, urgent care centers, tattoo shops, nail salons, spas, and countless other facilities require the proper use of sterilization equipment and techniques in order to provide a safe experience to their patients or customers.
+Doctor's offices, large hospitals, urgent care centers, tattoo shops, nail salons, spas, and numerous other facilities require the proper use of sterilization equipment and techniques to provide a safe experience to their patients or customers.
 These facilities employ experts in their respective fields, but that expertise may not always come with autoclave training.
-Learning how to properly use an autoclave or a dry heat sterilizer (sterilizer that uses high heat, no water) and following recommended guidelines will ensure the sterilization process is never compromised.
+Learning how to use an autoclave or a dry heat sterilizer properly will ensure the sterilization process is never compromised.

-It is important to learn how to properly use an autoclave so that your sterilization process is never jeopardized.
+It is essential to learn how to use an autoclave properly to never jeopardize your sterilization process.
 The sterilization process begins with preparing the instruments and ends with the proper storage.
 Sterilization guidelines are established by organizations such as the Association for the Advancement of Medical Instrumentation (AAMI) and the CDC for public health and safety.
 Having a proper sterilization process in place is imperative in any facility that requires sterilization.
 Luckily, these steps are easy to implement and remember.
-Here are 3 easy tips to use an autoclave:
+Here are 3 easy tips for using an autoclave.

 1. Clean instruments prior to sterilization

-Removal of visible material from objects to be sterilized is important prior to loading instruments into the sterilizer.
-This is normally accomplished manually or mechanically using water with detergents or enzymatic products in an ultrasonic cleaner, such as these enzymatic cleaners by Midmark.
+Removing visible material from objects to be sterilized is important before loading instruments into the sterilizer; this is usually accomplished manually or mechanically using water with detergents or enzymatic products in an ultrasonic cleaner, such as these enzymatic cleaners by Midmark.
 According to the CDC, “Thorough cleaning is essential before high-level disinfection and sterilization because inorganic and organic materials that remain on the surfaces of instruments interfere with the effectiveness of sterilization processes.
-Decontamination removes pathogenic microorganisms from objects so they are safe to handle, use, or discard.”
+Decontamination removes pathogenic microorganisms from objects, so they are safe to handle, use, or discard.”

 MFI Medical recommends using an ultrasonic cleaner to easily remove dirt and debris from instruments without much manual effort.
 Such as the Mettler Cavitator Ultrasonic Cleaner.
 Simply load your instruments into the ultrasonic cleaner with the appropriate enzymatic cleaner, let it do its work, and now your items are ready to be sterilized!
 No need to manually clean each instrument.
 Find MFI Medical's collection of ultrasonic cleaners here.